 Clip the scrubber canister cover clips together and tighten the straps to snug the cover around the scrubber.
-The cylinder can now be mounted to the SMP attached to the bottom of the cover using the two cam straps.
+The cylinder can now be mounted to the bottom of the cover using the two cam straps.
 Orient the cylinder with the first stage to the diver's right and facing up as shown in Figure 28.